samaguiar/my_netflix_viewing/README.md

 **Data Source**

-My data source was downloaded from my netflix account for 4 users: ViewingActivity.csv
+My data source was downloaded from my netflix account for 4 users.
+It is saved as ViewingActivity.csv.

 **Requirements**